cristian-gonnzalez/rapid_ws/README.md

     All fields are mandatories.

-    If you want to reserve a place in a sector with no seat, change the field 'seats': [] by 'qty': integer
+    If you want to create a reserve in a sector with no seat, change the field 'seats': [] by 'qty': integer

 - DELETE /concert/reserve

-    To delete a reserve:
+    Delete a reserve:

        DELETE /concert/reserve
             Host: localhost:8080